vanderhoornm/android-MythTV-Leanfront/README.md

 - Subtitles (Closed captions) are supported.
 - At the end of a recording playback, you can advance to the next episode or any episode without returning to the main list.
 - You can play in-progress recordings and the application will follow the progress as the recording continues.
-- Video playback is exclusively via hardware assisted mediacodec.
+- Video playback is exclusively via hardware assisted Mediacodec.
 - Audio playback is supported using mediacodec (hardware) or ffmpeg (software).
 By default it will use mediacodec if it can, and will switch to ffmpeg if there is a media format not supported by mediacodec.
 There is a setting where you can change this default and force either mediacodec or ffmpeg.
-- Audio playback supports digital passthrough for AC3 and other digital formats if they are supported on your sound system.
-It also supports downmix to stereo if you do not have a system that supports AC3.
+- Audio playback supports digital pass-through for AC3 and other digital formats if they are supported on your sound system.
+It also supports down-mix to stereo if you do not have a system that supports AC3.
 - Selection of alternate audio tracks during playback.
 - Playback from slave backends is now supported.
 - Playing of Live TV is now supported.